Umuzi-org/ACN-syllabus/content/topics/java-specific/functional-interface/_index.md

 By combining functional interfaces with lambda expressions, we can achieve smaller and cleaner code, eliminating the need for excessive boilerplate code.

-### Functional interface has four types
+### Functional interfaces have four types

 ![functional-interface](function-interface.png)

 Read more about them [here](https://www.geeksforgeeks.org/functional-interfaces-java/#:~:text=Java%20SE%208%20included%20four%20main%20kinds%20of%20functional%20interfaces%20which%20can%20be%20applied%20in)

-### Example of built-in functional interface:
+### Example of built-in functional interface

 ```
-//Create an anonymous inner-class object and start its execution
+// Create an anonymous inner-class object and start its execution
 new Thread(new Runnable() {
     @Override public void run() {
         System.out.println("New thread created");